Solar / Backup Power ROI Calculator — South Africa

 Enable the rental premium section to include the additional rental income the solar system generates.
 The year-by-year table shows how tariff increases compound the electricity saving over time, and highlights the year when the cumulative benefit recovers the full installation cost.

-Cash-on-Cash Return Calculator →Section 12B: The Most Powerful Solar Incentive Available to SA Property Investors
+Section 12B: The Most Powerful Solar Incentive for SA Property Investors

 Important: the deduction requires that the solar asset is used in the production of rental income.
-Consult a registered tax practitioner to confirm eligibility, structure the claim correctly, and ensure compliance with SARS requirements before submitting.
+Consult a registered tax practitioner to confirm eligibility and structure the claim correctly before submitting to SARS.

 Three Income Streams from a Single Solar Investment